nx-lr/protea/README.md

 ---

-Okay, now let's see what happened.
+Now, an explanation.

-Functions are declared with the `fn` keyword.
+Functions are declared with the `def` keyword (alternatively, you can use `fn`, they're the same).
 The return type is specified after the function name.

 In this case `main` doesn't return anything, so there is no return type.
 Also keep in mind, `=>` opens a block if it is followed by a single statement.

 As in many other languages, `main` is the entry point of your program.
 You all know what `print` does.

-`fn main` declaration can be skipped in one file programs.
+The `main()` function declaration can be skipped in one file programs.
 This is useful when writing small programs, "scripts", or just learning the language.
-For brevity, `fn main` will be skipped in this tutorial.
+For brevity, `main` will be skipped in this tutorial.

 This means that a "hello world" program in Trinity is as simple as